IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Create Route](images/CreateRouteAccessRoute.jpg)

 1. If you have configured everything correctly, the browser will show `Hello Openshift!`.
-Congraluations, you just deployed your first application to Openshift.
+Congratulations, you just deployed your first application to Openshift.

     ![Create Route](images/CreateRouteAccessRouteResult.jpg)